SanyaNanda/MeraAnsh/README.md

 - Django

 ## Future Aspects

--Due date calculator
+- Due date calculator <br>
-- Personalized diet chart, exercise plan
+- Personalized diet chart, exercise plan <br>
-- Journal the entire journey from the day you received the news, first kick to first giggles.
+- Journal the entire journey from the day you received the news, first kick to first giggles. <br>
--Timely reminders about what the baby should be doing at particular stages -Medicine can be ordered directly from the site or app.
+- Timely reminders about what the baby should be doing at particular stages <br>
+- Medicine can be ordered directly from the site or app. <br>
--Meditation and other recreational activities for parents for mental peace.
+- Meditation and other recreational activities for parents for mental peace. <br>
-- A dedicated section for expenses and a reminder of installments/insurances if any.
+- A dedicated section for expenses and a reminder of installments/insurances if any. <br>
--Baby name finder
+- Baby name finder <br>
--Community for women to share their experience.
+- Community for women to share their experience. <br>
--Babysitters near me.
+- Babysitters near me. <br>
--Google calender meeting reminders between user and client
+- Google calender meeting reminders between user and client. <br>

 ## Contributors